-Thank you for choosing Tracker S, featuring Tracker's legendary ease-of-use.
+Thank you for choosing Tracker, featuring its legendary speed and ease-of-use.

 Remember, transceiver searches are only part of the avalanche rescue process.
 It is equally important to practice the probing and shoveling techniques found later in this section.
-For training videos on transceiver searching, probing, strategic shoveling, patient care, and evacuation, please visit www.backcountryaccess.com/education.
+For training videos on transceiver searching, probing, and strategic shoveling techniques, please visit www.backcountryaccess.com/videos.

-Transmit mode: From the 'Off' position, pull the sliding lock \bigcirc in the direction of the arrow and turn the dial switch 1 on top of Tracker S to the transmit ("TR") position (see Figure C).
+Transmit mode: From the 'Off' position, pull the sliding lock in the direction of the arrow and turn the dial switch on top of the Tracker to the transmit position (Figure D).

-Figure C
+Figure D

-Top view of Tracker S
+Top view of Tracker.

-The battery life is then shown in the distance/battery power display 2 in Figure A.
+The battery life is then shown as a percentage in the distance/battery power display [2].